 If you have a busy lifestyle and you’re away from home most of the week, you won’t be able to make the commitment needed to raise a protection dog.

 What breed works best for your family will be contingent upon the type of lifestyle you live.
-For example, some breeds better excel in environments without small children, while other types of dogs are ideal for both their guard dog duties and being a loving family pet.
+For example, some breeds better excel in environments without small children, while other types of dogs are known as guard dogs that are good for families.

 Belgian Malinois, German Shepherds, and Boxers are all known for being great with families.
 Akitas and Rottweilers, on the other hand, are typically not recommended for families with small children.